|d Latimer ( February 14. 1897 - 1956)|

 by Bugsy (Ed Latimer) (Picture below right, 1949).

-On TV Ed Latimer is most famous for his roles in The Clock (1949), a Suspense/Anthology series based on a ABC radio series which ran from 1946-48 and Robert Montgomery Presents (1950).
+On TV Ed Latimer is most famous for his roles in The Clock (1949), a Suspense/Anthology series based on a ABC radio series which ran from 1946-48.

 The Doctor’s Wife was a 15 minute, Monday thru Friday continuing series, broadcast on NBC radio during the 1950s.
 It featured Patricia Wheel as Julie Palmer and Donald Curtis as Dr. Dan Palmer.
 Ed Latimer was Frank Johnson (1953).